vinay91/-Getting-and-Cleaning-Data-Course-Project/codebook.md

 * train/subject_train.txt: Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

 * train/Inertial Signals/total_acc_x_train.txt: The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
 Every row shows a 128 element vector.
-The same description applies for the 'total_acc_x_train.txt' and
+The same description applies for the 'total_acc_x_train.txt'

 * total_acc_z_train.txt: files for the Y and Z axis.